-Scientific and technical disclosure in this AIF for our material properties is based on technical reports prepared for those properties in accordance with NI 43-101 (collectively, the "Technical Reports").
+Christopher Emerson, FAusIMM, our VP, Business Development and Geology, and Martin Wafforn, P. Eng., our Senior VP, Technical Services and Process Optimization, have reviewed and approved the scientific and technical information in this AIF.
+Scientific and technical disclosure in this AIF for our material properties is based on reports prepared in accordance with National Instrument 43-101 - Standards for Disclosure of Mineral Projects ("NI 43-101") (collectively, the "Technical Reports").
 The Technical Reports have been filed on SEDAR at www.sedar.com.
-The technical information in this AIF has been updated with more current information where applicable, such updated scientific and technical information having been prepared under the supervision of, or reviewed by, Christopher Emerson, FAusIMM, our Vice President, Business Development and Geology, and Martin Wafforn, P. Eng., our Senior Vice President, Technical Services and Process Optimization.
-Scientific or technical information relating to the current and planned exploration programs described in this AIF are prepared and/or designed and carried out under the supervision of, or have been reviewed by, Christopher Emerson.
+The technical information in this AIF has been updated with more current information where applicable, such updated information having been prepared under the supervision of, or reviewed by, Christopher Emerson and Martin Wafforn.
+Scientific and technical information relating to current and planned exploration programs set out in this AIF are prepared and/or designed and carried out under the supervision of, or were reviewed by, Christopher Emerson.